BIRDSOpenSource/BIRDS-FAQ-/README.md

 Frequently Asked Questions (FAQ) about BIRDS BUS in this activity are summarized and listed.

 > [!NOTE]
-> Please check the FAQ list from this URL：""
+> Please check the FAQ list from this URL："https://birds-project.com/open-source/pdf/BIRDS_bus_Questions_List.pdf"

 This repository provides the reference materials on FAQ list.
 The question number in the FAQ list synchronizes to the head of file name.